Private Network Overview

 ScenarioGraphical Representation

-Database traffic and webserver application traffic is routed via the private network to ensure the traffic generated between the servers will be free of charge.
-Meanwhile all servers remain connected to the public network.
+Database traffic and webserver application traffic are routed via the private network to ensure the traffic generated between the servers will be free of charge.
+Meanwhile, all servers remain connected to the public network.

 Information